🌟Pro features

 How It Works

-• Set an initial stop loss in points from the entry price.
+• Initial Stop Loss (optional): Set an initial stop loss in points from the entry price.
 A value of 0 means no stop loss will be applied until the trailing logic activates.

-• The number of points in profit needed before the trailing stop kicks in.
+• Activation Threshold (points): The number of points in profit needed before the trailing stop kicks in.
 The position has to exceed this profit threshold for trailing adjustments to begin.

-• Prevents the stop-loss from getting too close to the market price (which might trigger early).
+• Minimum Distance: Prevents the stop-loss from getting too close to the market price (which might trigger early).
 This sets a buffer to avoid tight stops.

-• You can configure each symbol with its own initialStopLossPoints, trailingStepPoints, minimumDistancePoints, and activationThresholdPoints if you need a different approach for each instrument.
+• Symbol-Specific Overrides: You can configure each symbol with its own initialStopLossPoints, trailingStepPoints, minimumDistancePoints, activationThresholdPoints or activationThresholdPercentage if you need a different approach for each instrument.

 Configuration